How to Store Your Mnemonic Phrase and Backup File Safely Print

 Modified on: Wed, 5 Apr, 2023 at 1:18 PM

 If you ever lose access to your account, the only ways to restore it are your mnemonic phrase or your account's JSON backup file in combination with a password.
-You must keep them secure and private to ensure you can access your account anytime and nobody else can.
+You must keep them secure and private to ensure you can access your account anytime, and nobody else can.

-IMPORTANT: Do not share your mnemonic phrase, backup file, raw seed, or password with anyone!
+Do not share your mnemonic phrase, backup file, raw seed, or password with anyone!
 No official representative will ever ask you for this information or suggest you enter it on a third-party website.
 Learn more about protecting yourself from scams on our Wiki.

 Storing your mnemonic phrase

 The mnemonic phrase is the key to your account.
 If you lose access to your account (e.g., you forget the password), you can always restore it with the mnemonic phrase.
 Each mnemonic phrase generates a unique account, so you cannot change it, unlike the password.
-It gives full access to your account to anyone who has it, which is why you need to keep it secret and safe.
+It gives full access to your account to anyone who has it, so you need to keep it secret and safe.
 The mnemonic phrase is shown to you once when creating an account.
 The wallets we support and most of the wallets in the ecosystem use 12-word mnemonic phrases.
 However, some wallets, like the Ledger hardware wallet, use 24 words.

 - Write your mnemonic phrase down on paper.

 - Make sure to write all 12 or 24 words in the correct order.
 The same words in a different order won't restore your account.

 - We recommend having several copies of the mnemonic phrase in separate locations: e.g., one in your home safe and one in a safety deposit box at your bank.

 - To protect your mnemonic phrase from physical damage, you can store it in a sealed plastic bag to prevent water damage, in a fireproof safe, etched in metal, etc.